zohar-israel/rQuery/README.md

 ## Demo
-If you rather read code than English, there's a live, editable demo is available at
+If you rather read code than English, there's a live, editable demo available at
 <a href="https://codesandbox.io/s/o5kn706vzz">
   CodeSandbox
 </a>